OperationSpark/snake-fsd/README.md

 ### **The Snake and `snakeSquares`**

 Modeling the snake will be a bit trickier.
-Since the snake occupies multiple rows and columns, we will need multiple `snakeSquares` to represent each part of the Snake.
+Since the snake occupies multiple rows and columns, we will need multiple Objects to represent each part of the Snake.

-Each `snakeSquare` will have the following properties:
+We can refer to each part of the snake as a `snakeSquare` Object which will have the following properties:
 - `snakeSquare.element`: A reference to the HTML element that represents a part of the snake.
 - `snakeSquare.row`: A reference to the row where the `snakeSquare` currently exists.
 - `snakeSquare.column`: A reference to the row where the `snakeSquare` currently exists.
 - `snakeSquare.direction`: A reference to the direction that this particular `snakeSquare` is currently moving in.

 The `snakeSquare.element` Object will be needed to modify the HTML element using jQuery.
-The `snakeSquare.row`, `snakeSquare.column`, and `snakeSquare.direction` properties will all be useful in determining the movement of the Snake's body.
+The `snakeSquare.row`, `snakeSquare.column`, and `snakeSquare.direction` properties will all be useful in determining the movement of that particular `snakeSquare`.

-Speaking of the Snake's body, since the Snake is made up of multiple `snakeSquares` that are in a particular order, we can model the body as an Array.
+Speaking of the Snake's body, since the Snake is made up of multiple `snakeSquares` that are in a particular order, we can model the Snake's body as an Array.
+It will also be useful to have a quick reference for the head and tails of the snake.

-The `snake` Object will then have three properties:
+This data will be stored in the `snake` Object:
 - `snake.body`: An Array containing all `snakeSquare` Objects.
 - `snake.head`: Reference to the jQuery `snakeSquare` Object at the head of the snake.
-Same as `snake.body[0]`
+Duplicate of `snake.body[0]`
 - `snake.tail`: Reference to the jQuery `snakeSquare` Object at the end of the snake.
-Same as `snake.body[snake.body.length - 1]`
+Duplicate of `snake.body[snake.body.length - 1]`

 ## jQuery: